GabrielDeml/IWT/the_paper.md

 automatically extract, collect, and display, wildlife trafficking data for experts to easily analyze.

 The illegal ivory trade (IIT) is a major concern in the world today.
 It is estimated that over 30,000 African elephants are killed each year by illegal trade.
 The population is decreasing by about 0.6% per year (1).
 To help stop IIT, we are investigating the use of Twitter to identify IIT and potentially remove the offending tweets.
 We worked under the assumption that if poachers have no clients, they have no incentive to participate in IIT.
-In this paper we are making two contributions a BERT based machine learning model for identifying IWT and the largest dataset of IIT tweets.
+In this paper we are making two contributions, a BERT based machine learning model for identifying IIT and the largest dataset of IIT tweets.
 We will also discuss the potential impact of this project on the world of wildlife trade.

 ## Introduction